7 Tips for Teaching Business English Like a Professional

 5. Use authentic texts

-Because our Business English learners are in the classroom for their real experiences at work, it makes sense to use authentic materials in your lessons.
+Because our Business English learners are in the classroom for their real-world experiences at work, it makes sense to use authentic materials in your lessons.
 Coursebooks are quite general in their topics (so as to appeal to a wide audience) but this means that the topics may not appeal to your Business English students.
 Rather than use a coursebook (unless it’s a Business English coursebook), find authentic materials which relate directly to your students.
 The best way to do this is to actually source the materials from your students themselves, in the form of emails, Powerpoint presentations, leaflets, company papers etc. Just make sure it’s not confidential information that you’re dealing with!

 6. Teach language as an afterthought